Domestic Violence

 This same Cycle of Violence can be used against many forms of relationship that are not familial.
 The same methods can be used against anyone who feels trapped in a situation, such as an abusive ‘friendship’, work place or contractual obligation.

 It is helpful to understand that you might have an Anger response, that makes it easy for your abuser to trick you into thinking that you are either just as much a part of the problem, or even that you are the perpetrator.
-It is useful to understand some basics about Anger [Link], and that feeilng Anger is not inherrently bad.
+It is useful to understand some basics about Anger [LINK], and that feeling Anger is not inherently bad.
 What can be bad is when your Anger uses Aggression as a tool outside of self-defence.
 Sometimes we can form unhelpful behaviours to avoid conflict, such as People Pleasing and Defiance Behaviours [Link], which are part of the Rejection Sensitivity [Link] phenomena (abuse driven variant).

 The person who is doing the harm is known as the Perpetrator, while the person they are harming is known as the Victim.
 Once they have left the Perpetrator, the other person generally transitions from being the Victim to being an Ex-Victim, sometimes referred to as a Survivor.
-The Perpetrator will try to convince the Victim to come back, generally via the Pursuit Phase activities

 • Empty Gestures, such as gifts, services and temporary good behaviours (up to a few weeks at a time)